 The fifth stage displays further hair loss, and, by the sixth stage, the crown and the front of the head are mostly bald.
 By the seventh stage, the sides of the head have begun to experience hair loss, and there is only a thin circle of hair skirting the outside of the head.

 If you have a mature hairline, your hair should resemble the second stage of the Norwood scale.
 Examine your hairline and compare it to the scale; if it looks like the second picture, then your hairline is most likely mature.

 What Causes a Mature Hairline to Form?

 Hair loss is the consequence of hormonal fluctuations in the body.
 Specifically, the hormone dihydrotestosterone, or DHT, triggers hair loss, recession, and baldness in men.

-As we discussed above, the rearrangement of the juvenile hairline into a mature hairline is one of the normal bodily processes that occurs as a man grows and develops.
+As we discussed above, the rearrangement of the juvenile hairline into a mature hairline is one of the normal bodily processes that occur as a man grows and develops.
 Consequently, the formation of a mature hairline is one of the many effects caused by the presence of DHT in the body.
-The sex hormone causes hair follicles to shrink, which can make hairs fall out.
+The sex hormone causes hair follicles to shrink, which can make hair fall out.
 This is why a person’s mature hairline usually appears during adolescence.